-Pulse jet filtration systems offer several advantages over other types of dust collection systems.
+Pulse jet filtration systems offer several advantages over other dust collection systems.
 The fundamental advantage is in the pulse jet’s ability to clean on-line.
-The duration of the pulse of compressed air is typically in the range of 100 to 200 microseconds, effectively facilitating 24/7 operations without interruption to the ventilation of dusty air, and no shut-down period to clean the bag filters.
+The pulse of compressed air is typically in the range of 100 to 200 microseconds, effectively facilitating 24/7 operations without interruption to the ventilation of dusty air and no shut-down period to clean the bag filters.

 The pulse jet collector is incredibly versatile in terms of the range of temperatures, pressures, and gas stream chemistries it finds application.
 CPE Filters’ pulse jet dust collectors are offered in a broad range of designs with either a top or bottom/side bag loading configuration, cylindrical or square/rectangular housing style, and a wide range of filter media options both bag type and pleated media.
 Pulse-jet dust collectors may be fabricated from a wide selection of metals—carbon steel, stainless steel, aluminum, or special alloys like Inconel and Hastelloy—to meet the specific needs of any manufacturing environment, ranging from chemical compatibility to abrasion resistance to food-grade or FDA requirements.